BartoszPiotrowski/lean-premise-selection/README.md

 ```

 These three models were trained using a combination of `name` and `bigram`
-features, on `all`, `source`, and `math` premises, respectively.
-In order to use
+features, on `all`, `source`, and `math` premises, respectively (see the
-them, change the path in the definition of `trainedForest` in
+associated paper for an explanation).
+In order to use them, change the path in
+the definition of `trainedForest` in `PremiseSelection/Tactic.lean`.

-`PremiseSelection/Tactic.lean`.
+# Reproducing evaluation

-# Reproducing evaluation of machine learning predictors
+To reproduce the evaluation of the machine learning predictors, as described in
+the associated paper, first, data need to be extracted, and it needs to be split
+into training and testing parts.
+Then a machine learning model may be trained,
+and its predictions compared to the ground truth.
+Instructions of performing
+these steps are given below.

 ## Extracting data

-To extract data from `data/all_modules` for training the predictors run
+To extract data from all the available modules listed in `data/all_modules`, run
 ```
 ./util/extract-from-all-modules.sh [+all] [+source] [+math] [+n] [+b] [+t]
 ```

-The meaning of the flags is compatible with the paper describing the tool:
+The meaning of the flags (which is compatible with the associated paper)
+is the following:
 `+all` -- all but auxiliary, automatically generated premises are extracted
 `+source` -- premises explicitly used in the source files are extracted
 `+math` -- 'mathematical' premises listed in `math_names` are extracted